openworm/openworm_docs/docs/community.md

 ### Contributing to the OpenWorm documentation

 The [OpenWorm documentation](http://docs.openworm.org) is a searchable repository of knowledge we have assembled to help new users get oriented to the different areas of the project.
 When new contributions are made, it is important that they are incorporated into the appropriate part of the documentation.
+The GitHub repo for the OpenWorm documentation [is here](http://github.com/openworm/openworm_docs).
+An issues list for changes that we are working on to improve the documentation [is here](https://github.com/openworm/openworm_docs/issues).

 When they are ready to consume by the general public, simulation engines, visualization environments, and data sets should be added to [the resources page](/Resources/).